bbauska/Coursera-Bootstrap/readme.md

 This provides a very nice way of being able to observe in real time the changes that you make to your code being reflected into your browser.

-When you are working on a project, it\'ll be very appropriate for you to be able to see the changes immediately.
+When you are working on a project, it&apos;ll be very appropriate for you to be able to see the changes immediately.

 When you make a change and then save the file, the modified code is